How to Get the Most Money From a Car Accident

 Don’t accept a settlement offer from a party with conceivable legal liability to you without first consulting your attorney.
 They want to get off the hook for as little money as possible.
 Say no to them if they offer you a settlement saying things like “no need for attorneys.”
 That is a red flag.
 They believe they owe you much more than they are showing, and they hope you will give up your privilege to use them for cents on the dollar.

 Car accident victims might feel financial pressure to “take the money.”
 But, it is always a mistake to accept a settlement and give up rights without first ensuring the party proposing to write you a check is not trying to exploit you.
-You can protect yourself from that sort of conduct by seeking the help of an experienced car accident attorney.
+You can protect yourself from that sort of conduct and improve your odds of getting a fair settlement by seeking the help of an experienced car accident attorney.

 Keep Your Wreck to Yourself